-As you may know, consideration of the adaptiveness of human behavior is consistent with, and even a hallmark of, HumanaNatura’s still unconventional definition of health.
-In this new view, health is seen as a natural capacity of an organism or group to thrive – including but extending beyond reproduction – especially over time and thus in changing circumstances and environments.
-Given this new sense of natural health, as we consider the health effects of human dairy production and consumption, or many other health topics, our approach often assesses their health impacts quite broadly – notably to include both their ecological and personal health effects.
+As you may know, consideration of the adaptiveness of human behavior is consistent with, and even a hallmark of, HumanaNatura’s still unconventional sense and definition of health.
+In this view, health is seen as the natural capacity of an organism or group to survive and thrive, including but extending beyond reproduction, especially over time and thus in changing circumstances, environments, and challenges.
+Given this newer sense of natural health, as we consider the health effects of human dairy production and consumption, or many other health topics, our approach often assesses their health impacts quite broadly – and notably including both their personal and ecological health effects.

-In thinking about optimal modern eating, HumanaNatura takes the view that the healthiest foods we can eat overall will be ones that are both ecologically and personally healthy, or life-advancing.
-This of course is a higher or more complex standard for eating than is typical, and one that many modern foods cannot meet.
-For example, some food sources – such as fruit-bearing trees and sugary perennials – can be produced sustainably and are thus quite healthy ecologically, but can be less healthy personally.
+In thinking about optimal modern eating, HumanaNatura takes the view that the healthiest foods we can eat overall will be ones that are both personally and ecologically healthy, or life-advancing.
+This of course is a higher or more complex standard for eating than is typical today, and one that many modern foods cannot meet.
+For example, some food sources – such as sugary perennials and perennial legumes – can be produced sustainably and are thus quite healthy ecologically, but can be less healthy personally.
 By contrast, most vegetable greens and other raw-edible plants are very healthy at a personal level, but significant steps must be taken to make them ecologically healthy as well.

-These examples of only partially healthy foods are in stark contrast to human foods that can be both produced and consumed in ways that are both ecologically and personally healthy.
-Examples in this latter category include sustainably harvested fish, sustainable fruit and nut-tree farming, sustainably produced eggs and poultry, and pastured and grass-fed meats.
-Also included are most raw salad vegetables and vegetable fruits, as long as these plant foods are produced sustainably (for example, via gardens and farms that employ composting and external inputs that are fully sustainable or self-renewing).
+These examples of only partially healthy foods are in stark contrast to human foods that can be readily produced and consumed in ways that are both personally and ecologically healthy.
+Examples in this category include sustainably harvested fish, sustainable fruit and nut-tree farming, sustainably produced eggs and poultry, and pastured and grass-fed meats.
+In each case, these foods can be raised in perpetuity and without significant ecological harm, and eaten by people robustly and healthfully, though subject to natural and discernible ideal amounts.

-At the same time, many modern foods are less desirable from both environmental and nutritional health standpoints.
-Examples here include most traditional agricultural foods – including staple foods such as monoculture-grown grains, beans, and starches, as well as animals raised on these foods.
+At the same time, many modern foods are much less desirable from both environmental and personal health standpoints.
+Examples here include most traditional agricultural foods – including staple foods such as monocrop grains and beans, processed foods made from them, and animals raised on grains and beans.
 Though counterintuitive to most people today, these widely used foods actively reduce soil and ecological health, and are today almost always produced unsustainably.
-At the same time, these foods also often have negative personal health effects when used in high amounts, as described here, owing to their high insulin effects, unnatural hormonal and metabolic influences, and/or various indigestible and tissue-inflaming components.
+At the same time, these foods also often have negative personal health effects when used in high amounts, as described in our Personal Health Program, owing to their high insulin effects, unnatural hormonal and metabolic influences, and/or various indigestible and tissue-inflaming components.

 The Scientific Evidence

-As suggested already, when researching the ecological and personal health effects of dairy production and consumption, the ideological and thus less persuasive nature of many natural health arguments against dairy use can be seen.
-At the same time, a survey of relevant science also suggests that popular dairy production and consumption practices are generally inadequately evaluated for their personal and environmental health impacts.
-Between these conditions, however, a relatively good scientific case can be made for selected dairy production and use by most people (that is, by all people who do not have an identifiable dairy allergy).
+As suggested already, when researching the ecological and personal health effects of dairy production and consumption, the ideological – and thus less persuasive – nature of many natural health arguments against dairy use can be seen.
+At the same time, a survey of relevant science also suggests that common dairy production and consumption practices are generally inadequately evaluated for both their personal and environmental health impacts.
+Between these conditions, however, a relatively good scientific case can be made for selective dairy production and use by most people (that is, by all people who do not have a clear dairy allergy, intolerance, or aversion).

-Importantly, this proposal in favor of dairy use applies not only to the roughly 25 percent of modern adults and children who are lactase persistent and can easily digest the milk sugar lactose (via a recent natural adaptation that continues production of the enzyme lactase after infancy).
-The statement also is applicable to many of the 75 percent of us who are not lactase persistent – again, as long as we do not have a dairy allergy – since consumption of yogurt, butter or cheese often may possible, and these foods can be an excellent source of proteins, essential fatty acids, and fat-soluble and other vitamins and minerals.
+Once again, this proposal in favor of dairy use applies not only to the roughly 25 percent of modern adults and children who are lactase persistent and can digest milk sugar (via a recent natural adaptation that continues production of the enzyme lactase after infancy).
+It is also applicable to many of the 75 percent of us who are not lactase persistent – again, as long as we do not have a dairy allergy – since consumption of yogurt, butter or cheese often may possible, and these foods can be an excellent source of proteins, essential fatty acids, and fat-soluble and other vitamins and minerals.

-With this background, here is a recap of what we believe is the strong scientific case for selected dairy use by many or even most modern people:
+Here is a brief recap of what we believe is the quite strong scientific case for selective dairy use by many or even most modern people:

-> Ecological Health – as indicated before and summarized here, modern dairy production is potentially fully sustainable or healthy ecologically.
-In fact, sustainable and soil strengthening dairy (and meat) production can and likely increasingly will be a part of now critically needed environmental restoration and carbon sequestration strategies – one involving the strengthening of existing grasslands and the reclamation of former grassland areas desertified by past farming and shepherding activities.
-Both findings underscore the related ideas that healthy grasslands and grazing herd animals are a long-evolved, natural, and beneficial ecological system in semi-dry and dry regions of the world – covering over half of the earth’s arable or potentially arable land – and that these grassland animals were a primary source of pre-agricultural human food.
+> Ecological Health – as indicated before and summarized here, modern dairy production is potentially a fully sustainable activity, or healthy ecologically.
+In fact, sustainable and soil strengthening dairy (and meat) production can and likely increasingly will be a part of now critically needed environmental restoration and carbon sequestration strategies – one involving the strengthening of existing grasslands and the reclamation of former grassland areas desertified by earlier monocrop farming or animal overgrazing.
+Crucially, both findings underscore the related ideas that healthy grasslands and grazing herd animals are a long-evolved, natural, symbiotic or circular, and highly beneficial ecological system in semi-dry and dry regions of the world – covering over half of the earth’s arable or potentially arable land – and that these grassland animals were a primary source of pre-agricultural human food.
 While it is true that these grassland animals are a source of atmospheric methane, a greenhouse gas, the output from these animals would be comparable to natural conditions when grazing is sustainably managed.
 In addition, and as with egg as opposed to poultry production, sustainable grassland dairy production in particular offers the prospect of greater food yields from the same number of animals, and thus greater food production and ecological efficiency.

 Dairy & HumanaNatura

-If you are interested in experimenting with dairy use within the HumanaNatura Personal Health Program and Natural Eating technique, we would offer the following general guidelines:
+If you are interested in exploring dairy use within the HumanaNatura Personal Health Program and Natural Eating technique, we would offer the following general guidelines:

-- Discuss your dietary plans with your physician in advance
+- Discuss your dietary plans in advance with your physician or consulting health professional

 - Add dairy gradually and stop if you have discomfort or allergic symptoms